Antoni0Ferreira/FEUP-SDLE-T7G04/README.md

 ### Compilation

 - `make compile` - to compile all classes
-- `make compileCRDT` - to compile all CRDTs
-- `make compileServerClient` - to compile all server client logic classes
-- `make compileShopping` - to compile all shopping list package classes

 ### Clean
 - `make clean` - to remove all .class files